What Content Is Not: Seeing Content Through New Media Eyes

 Content Is Not Any Individual Piece

 Buying Content requires a new way of thinking about purchasing a product.
 We’re used to buying things, tangible and finite.
-However, the form an investment in content takes is unfamiliar for most.
+However, the form an investment in content takes is unfamiliar to most.
 Quality content starts in the form of a strategic foundation supporting a brand.
 Deciding on content to create before a strategy is in place is like choosing a solution for an unknown problem.

 Content Is Not a Servant of SEO